Audio File Version Control: Why You Need It & How It Works

 Cloud storage keeps previous versions of files (30 days free, longer for paid).

-Automatic backups.
-You can restore previous versions if you overwrite a file.
-You’re probably already using it for general file storage.
+Automatic backups mean you can restore previous versions if you overwrite a file.
+And you’re probably already using it for general file storage.

-But it’s not built for audio workflows.
+The catch: it’s not built for audio.
 No playback, no A/B comparison.
-Version history is hidden and easy to forget exists.
+Version history is buried and easy to forget.
 No annotations or notes on versions.
-Limited version retention on free plans.
+Free plans only keep versions for 30 days.

-Works for general file backup, not purpose-built audio version control.
+Fine for general file backup, but not a real audio version control solution.

 DAW project versions (Logic, Ableton, etc.)

 DAWs save alternate versions of project sessions.
-Built into your DAW.
-You can revert to old project states.
+Built into your DAW, and you can revert to old project states.

 But it only tracks session files, not exported audio.
-Doesn’t help with client collaboration since they can’t access DAW files.
-Version management happens inside the DAW, not as sharable files.
+Your clients can’t open DAW files.
+Version management lives inside the DAW, not as sharable files you can send around.

-Works for tracking project session changes, not final mix versions.
+Good for tracking session changes, not for managing final mix versions.

 Dedicated audio version control (Aliada, etc.)

-Upload audio files and the platform tracks versions automatically with playback, comparison, and collaboration features.
+Upload audio files and the platform tracks versions automatically with playback, comparison, and collaboration built in.

-Works for professional producers collaborating with clients or teams who need clean version history and feedback workflows.
+Best for producers who collaborate with clients or teams and need organized version history with built-in feedback.

 Step 1: Choose your system